*Any day arrival - Min 2 nights stay*

 A unique vintage glamping holiday in Shropshire - voted by 'The Guardian' as one of the top eccentric places to stay, this gypsy caravan doesn't disappoint.
 With more chrome than a 1950's Chevy, engraved mirrors, leather upholstery and feather trimmed cushions, she is totally bling!

-However she isn't just a pretty face - the quality of these caravans were so high that when they were made in the 1950's - 1970's they could cost more that some properties.
+However, Romany Rose isn't just a pretty face - the quality of these caravans was so high that when they were made in the 1950's - 1970's they could cost more than some properties.

 A peaceful lake complete with little islands and a rowing boat is just a couple of minutes walk away so maybe take a picnic down to the lakeside or explore the grounds.
 One of the larger Meres, lake Colemere is further afield and a very pleasant short walk.

 Close by is the bustling Medieval town of Shrewsbury with museums, Shrewsbury castle and a theatre, as is Ellesmere lake, Llangollen, Chirk and Whittington Castles.
 A little further afield is Church Stretton and the Stiperstone Hills.
 Shropshire is a great county for walking and cycling.